Below we have put together a list of all our favorite travel resources, starting with the websites we use to plan and book our flights and hotels.

 We will be adding and expanding to these resources, so before you go on your next trip be sure to check back for the latest updates.

-Momondo is another of our favorite flight booking site.
-We have found that it consistently finds the best rates, and unlike a lot of the other ones it also checks the smaller flight operators own website when comparing prices.
+Momondo is one of our favorite flight booking sites.
+We have found that it consistently finds the best rates, and unlike a lot of the other ones it also checks the smaller flight operators’ own websites when comparing prices.

 Skyscanner is awesome for finding the cheapest tickets when you are not sure exactly where you want to go.
 Let`s say that we are in Bangkok, but are not sure where we want to go next.
 With Skyscanner you can for instance easily find the cheapest tickets out of Bangkok to anywhere.
 We have come across some unbelievable bargains to Tokyo and other places using Skyscanner.
 Kiwi.com now has similar search capabilities and we tend to use them more these days.